CZ-NIC/knot/src/knot/modules/onlinesign/onlinesign.rst

 A :ref:`reference<policy_id>` to DNSSEC signing policy.
 A special *default* value can be used for the default policy setting.

+*Default:* an imaginary policy with all default values

 .. _mod-onlinesign_nsec-bitmap:

 nsec-bitmap